 CA key pair generation is performed by multiple pre-selected, trained and trusted individuals using Trustworthy Systems and processes that provide for the security and required cryptographic strength for the generated keys.
-For PCA, Issuing Root CAs and all online KPN and Managed PKI Customer CAs the cryptographic modules used for key generation meet the requirements of FIPS 140-1 level 3.
-For some offline CAs, the cryptographic modules used meet the requirements of at least FIPS 140-1 level 2.
+For PCA, Issuing Root CAs and all online KPN and Managed PKI Customer CAs the cryptographic modules used for key generation meet the requirements of FIPS 140-2 level 3.